Ankit-Sharma-ggn/CKA/networking/README.md

     | `log` | Logs DNS queries (can be fine-tuned or redirected to a file) |

-* a default core-dns service is created, which points to the pods.
+* a default core-dns service (cluster-IP) is created, which points to the core-dns pods.

-* In each pod, etc/resolv.conf contains a nameserver entry, which points to the coreDNS service IP.
+* In each pod, etc/resolv.conf contains a nameserver entry(core-dns service (cluster-IP)), which points to the coreDNS service IP.
+This configurations are done by kubernetes when pods are created.
+The entry of service-ip is already there in kubelet configuration file

+    `cat /var/lib/kubelet/config.yaml`
+    ```
+    ...
+     clusterDNS:
+     - 10.96.0.10
+     clusterDomain: cluster.local
+    ```